ktortolini/red-planet/README.md

 ## 📜 _License_

-_Note_: Interactive Rose is licensed under the MIT License.
+_Note_: Red Planet is licensed under the MIT License.